ajitrajasekharan/ajitrajasekharan.github.io/_posts/2021-01-02-my-first-post.md

 _Code for this approach is available [here on Github](https://github.com/ajitrajasekharan/unsupervised_NER)_

+_App to try this approach  [is available on Hugging Face](https://huggingface.co/spaces/ajitrajasekharan/self-supervised-ner)_

 _App to examine BERT models used to perform NER [is available on Hugging Face](https://huggingface.co/spaces/ajitrajasekharan/Qualitative-pretrained-model-evaluation)_

 ## An underlying challenge for any NER model